Legends for Youth Clinic Series

 Don't be surprised if you see a young pitcher out of Macon, Ga., who develops a knuckleball rivaling Phil Niekro's.
 Or a third baseman from Denver, Colo., who moves like Brooks Robinson, or a hitter from Boston, Mass., who drives the ball like Harmon Killebrew.

 Niekro, Robinson and Killebrew have taken time to participate in the Major League Baseball Players Alumni Legends for Youth clinic series.
-The Alumni Association has conducted dozens of free clinics and helped thousands of children over the years.
+The Alumni Association has conducted hundreds of free clinics and helped thousands of children over the years.
 Our mission is to provide a fun, positive baseball experience; to provide children with positive role models at our life skills station, where we talk to them about substance abuse, stress the importance of education and help them recognize they have the ability to make positive decisions; and, to teach young ballplayers the game's fundamentals in a multi-station format.

 "The life skills station carries the most weight for the long-term," said Denny Doyle, chairman of the youth clinic series.
 "It carries a little more strength and power coming from a Hall of Famer.
 We realize that puts a great deal of responsibility on our shoulders."